White oil is an all natural pest-fighting concoction and popular insecticide spray in Australia.

-It is a simple combination of vegetable oil and dishwashing detergent.
+It is a simple combination of vegetable cooking oil and dishwashing detergent.

 While some recipes call for specific types of oil such as sunflower seed oil, the fact is you can use any (non-mineral oil type) vegetable oil.

-Canola oil is the least expensive and the most widely available, and it works just fine.
+Canola oil is the least expensive white oil and the most widely available, and it works just fine.

-Many people who use dish soap to make insecticidal sprays highly recommend Dawn dishwashing liquid.
+Many people who use soap to make insecticidal sprays highly recommend Dawn dishwashing liquid.